Initial release: September 11, 2015 (USA)

 This movie is both funny- I laughed out loud on numerous occasion- and touching.
 Its not often you find a rom-com that is genuinely funny but Jason Sudeikis does a fantastic job at delivering Headland's wonderfully crafted dialogue.
 There are some scenes of pure joy and utter hilarity but the real emotion in this movie comes from the humanity of the characters.
 On screen we see two troubled adults who are nothing more that the product of their past, a product of their experiences, but rather than see them just stubbornly accept who they are we see them confront these experiences head on.
 This is the story about two people coming together to help each other when no one else can, or will, and it is handled with the tender hand it deserves.

 My issue with this movie you ask?
 It is too predictable, and a little too well polished.
 For a movie about rough around the edge characters, characters that feel so human, I would really wish it wasn't so obvious that you were watching a movie.
-Other movies do a fantastic job of breaking down the barrier between screen and viewer taking you along their journey with them, as one of them.
+Other movies do a fantastic job of breaking down the barrier between screen and viewer taking you with them on their journey.
 This is what the movie lacks.
 It needs something to make it feel less... "hollywood-esque" (which is surprising given it is an indie flick) it needs more grit and less polish.
 While Headland did a good job writing the dialogue, she shied away from making this movie feel the way it really should, and that is independent.
-In an attempt to appeal to the masses she has over-polished the look of the film and also decided the way the film would go albeit not necessarily in the manner it should have been taken.
+In an attempt to appeal to the masses she has over-polished the look of the film and was too rigid in the direction the characters would go.
 This also ties in with the predictability aspect of my thoughts.
 Although when you have a will-they-wont-they scenario it can only go two ways, and therefore its incredibly difficult to pull off a scenario that doesn't feel clichéd but maybe a more experienced director could have seen where this should have gone.
 I feel like I'm being a little to critical, I did thoroughly enjoy this movie.
 As I said it is genuinely funny, the dialogue is witty and the characters are well written and you know what...?
 Even if you know the outcome, it's doesnt matter too much because at the end of the day, just like life, it's not about where we end up, it's about how we get there.
 I look forward to seeing what Headland writes in the future.